fdeblasio/pokeemerald-expansion/README.md

         - Big Mushroom: 5%->50%
         - Balm Mushroom: 0%->5%

+- Diglett (not in main game):
+    - Learns Stomping Tantrum by level up

+- Dugtrio (not in main game):
+    - HP: 35->50
+    - Learns Stomping Tantrum by level up

+- Alolan Dugtrio (not in main game):
+    - HP: 35->50

 - Meowth (postgame):
     - Atk: 45->55
     - Learns Cut and Covet by level up